Svalbard / Spitsbergen

 Several Svalbard cruise itineraries also include visits to various ports of call in Iceland, while others focus exclusively on this mystical neighbouring island.
 Iceland is the land of ice and fire, with glaciers and volcanoes side by side.
 The unspoiled nature offers stunning landscapes, geysers and impressive waterfalls.
 You will see a variety of islands, towns and settlements, spectacular views and interesting sites, always accompanied by Hurtigruten’s knowledgeable Expedition Team.
 Enjoy hikes through lava fields, breathe the fresh Icelandic air, swim in natural hot spas, visit one of the many museums or simply walk around on your own and chat with the locals.

-Find out more about life on board and itineraries on offer in Spitsbergen / Svalbard in 2018/19 and 2019/20 by viewing the online brochures below (NB: prices in these brochures are shown in sterling and are for voyage only).
+Find out more about life on board and itineraries on offer in Spitsbergen / Svalbard in 2019/20 by viewing the online brochures below (NB: prices in these brochures are shown in sterling and are for voyage only).
 Then give Project Travel a call on 01 – 210 8391.

 Image credits: Geir A Manum, Hurtigruten, Nina Bailey